carbon-design-system/design-system-website/src/content/components/progress-indicator/usage.md

 ### Validation

 Use validation to confirm that a previous step has been completed.
-If the user cannot proceed onto another step without first completing a task, use an [inline notification](/components/notification) to inform them.
+If the user cannot proceed onto another step without first completing a task, use an [Inline Notification](/components/notification) to inform them.

 ![Progress Indicator example](images/progress-indicator-usage-1.png)
 _In-context Progress Indicator_